“Is it not to share your bread with the hungry and bring the homeless poor into your house; when you see the naked,

 PTL!
 Dedicating Gabion Houses

-On February 11, 2022, we dedicated the very first Gabion Houses to their new owners in south Haiti.
+On February 11, 2022, we dedicated the very first Gabion House to its new owners in South Haiti.

 There are a total of 45 houses at or near completion!